An Android smartphone in Seoul. (Truth Leem / Courtesy Reuters)

 Such concerns are not unique to Europe.
 In April, the U.S. Federal Trade Commission hired Beth Wilkinson, a prominent trial lawyer, to help it build an antitrust case against Google.
 The FTC seems most troubled by allegations that the company prioritizes its own content and specialized results, such as reviews and maps, over those of competitors.
 This move suggested that the agency may soon sue.
 Then, in May, antitrust authorities in India and Argentina opened investigations based on similar claims.
 Each new inquiry adds to the clamor from competitors to do something about Google.

 On May 21, the European Commission announced the “preliminary conclusions” of its own investigation.
-The EC offered little explanation of its complaints but gave Google until early
+The EC offered little explanation of its complaints but gave Google until early July to propose remedies to four concerns: that the company gives preference to its own specialized search results over those of other companies; that it displays other companies’ information, such

 - Full website and iPad access